 With that, I braised some kale from our garden with a little olive oil, salt and garlic:

-Tuesday, I went to work at the library and took some of the noodle soup and what was left of the pasta casserole for lunch.
-I stayed at my fiend's Jenny's house in Courtenay that night-- we get together every 2 weeks to catch up and dance together.
+Tuesday, I went to work at the library and took some of the noodle soup and some of the pasta casserole for lunch.
+I stayed at my friend's Jenny's house in Courtenay that night-- we get together every 2 weeks to catch up and dance together.
 (Jenny's a bellydance teacher, and we used to dance in a troupe together.)
 Jenny's not a vegetarian, but she has a gorgeous garden and served us baked squash, steamed kale (really, nice tender kale!), a simple pasta, and garlic bread.
 Yum!

 My mother had her 92nd birthday on Tuesday (no, that's not a typo-- 92!), so Jenny and I took her out to lunch on Wednesday after I went shopping.
 I had a very nice roasted corn and black bean fajita with sweet potato fries.

-When I went shopping, I splurged a little on some ready-made items that I don't usually buy-- some canned Lebanese hummous and baba ganoush, 3 kinds of canned beans (they were on sale!), a huge artichoke, and a portobello mushroom (more about those later), and some Gardein "It's all Good" "Tuscans Breasts"-- a vegan chicken substitute made in Vancouver and being promoted by vegan chef Tal Ronen:
+When I went shopping, I splurged a little on some ready-made items that I don't usually buy-- some canned Lebanese hummous and baba ganoush (Update: didn't like!), 3 kinds of canned beans (they were on sale), a huge artichoke, a portobello mushroom (more about those later), and some Gardein "Tuscans Breasts"-- a vegan chicken substitute made in Vancouver and being promoted by vegan chef Tal Ronen:

 By the time I got home, fed the cats, got wood out of the woodshed, made a fire, and put all the groceries, books and my overnight things away, I was starving, even though I'd had a substantial lunch.
 I had my big artichoke, just simmered in lemon-juice-laced water until tender, for a starter.
 For a dipping sauce, I mixed some of my Tofu Mayonnaise with a spoonful of melted Earth Balance and some dried dill: